 Concrete can be placed safely throughout the colder months if precautions are taken.
 Cold weather curing is defined as a period where average daily temperatures fall below 6º C for more than three consecutive days.
 During colder weather in the Courtney-Comox Valley, Hyland can provide the proper ready mix mix to meet the requirements of CSA and to maintain reasonable setting times and strength gain for winter concrete projects.
+Keep in mind that winter concrete facts for safe and long lasting pours:

 Water and additives help prevent concrete freezing